-Franklin Barbecue is the gold standard for barbecue in Austin.
-Hailed as the “best BBQ in the country” by Bon Appetit, “best barbecue joint” by Esquire Magazine, and awarded James Beard Best Chef… you get the idea.
+Franklin BBQ is the gold standard for barbecue in Austin.
+Not only the best BBQ in Austin, it’s hailed as the “best BBQ in the country” by Bon Appetit, “best barbecue joint” by Esquire Magazine, and awarded James Beard Best Chef… you get the idea.
 It’s good.
 Serving brisket, ribs, sausages, and turkey – you’ll spend hours waiting in line.
-It’s a commitment, and they sell out of brisket daily.
+It’s a commitment, and they sell out of Franklin bbq brisket daily.

 Order mouthwatering BBQ on your next trip to Austin or skip the line and preorder it to fly home with you.
 Owner Aaron Franklin says that you don’t have to get a 1/4 or 1/2 pound of everything.
 You can always order by the slice if you want to try a variety of meats.